What Is 12 In Decimal

 Introduction to Number Systems

 Our everyday interactions with numbers are almost exclusively within the decimal or base-10 system.
 This means we use ten distinct symbols (0, 1, 2, 3, 4, 5, 6, 7, 8, and 9) to represent any quantity.
 But this is not the only way to represent numbers.
-Other systems, such as binary (base-2), octal (base-8), and hexadecimal (base-16), are widely used in computer science and other specialized fields.
+Consider this: other systems, such as binary (base-2), octal (base-8), and hexadecimal (base-16), are widely used in computer science and other specialized fields.
 Understanding the underlying principles of these systems is key to appreciating the unique properties of the decimal system.

 Decimal Representation: A Deeper Dive